COVID-19 (Coronavirus) Outbreak

 A novel coronavirus, named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), was identified as the cause of an outbreak of respiratory illness first detected in Wuhan, China in 2019.
 The illness caused by this virus has been named coronavirus disease 2019 (COVID-19).
 Illustration courtesy of CDC: Alissa Eckert, MS and Dan Higgins, MAM

 To safeguard our staff and other clients, if you or a family member are feeling sick with respiratory symptoms of coughing or sneezing, or have a fever, please call our office to reschedule your pet’s appointment.
 It is also recommended to have another family member care for your pets if your doctor suspects or diagnoses COVID-19 as a cause of your illness.
-Although one dog tested positive for the virus in China, so far, experts have not expressed concern about transmission to or from animals.
-According to many international health organizations, pets are not considered at risk for contracting COVID-19.
+So far, experts have not expressed concern about transmission from animals.
+According to many international health organizations, pets are not considered a risk for transmitting COVID-19.
 No animal to human cases have been reported.
 However, if you are sick, it would be best to limit contact with pets and practice good hygiene.

 COVID-19 FAQ for Pet Owners

 A good summary with links to very informative websites regarding pets and the current Coronavirus outbreak: https://veterinarypartner.vin.com/default.aspx?pid=19239&id=9548687

 As a reminder, if you are feeling sick with any of the typical symptoms, please have another family member care for your pets.

 Teleconsulting is another option to maximize the health of your pet bird, dog, cat, or exotic pet.
 As an ABVP board certified avian specialist, Dr. Hillary Frank is available to offer insight & advice on the care of a patient to another veterinarian.